justinport/csci401w-software-engineering-fall2023/docs/syllabus.md

 ## Course Overview

-The software development process is examined from initial requirements analysis to operations and maintenance.
-Student teams develop a software system from requirements to delivery, using disciplined techniques.
-This is an intense class—late assignments will not be accepted.
-Keep up!
+This 16-week course examines the software development process from the initial requirements analysis to operations and maintenance.
+Student teams will actively participate in developing a software system from its inception to delivery, employing disciplined techniques representative of the industry's best practices.

 ## Course Objectives

-- Work within a team to ideate, define, and implement an MVP (Minimal Viable Product)
+- Collaborate within a team to brainstorm, define, and implement an MVP (Minimal Viable Product).
-- Develop understanding of the Software Development Lifecycle and the tools that are required to work within a team environment.
+- Gain a comprehensive understanding of the Agile Software Development Lifecycle and the tools essential for team-based projects.
-- Execute the implementation of a software product using software engineering principles.
-We will bucket the work in three high level phases: Conceptual, Foundational, Feature Development.
+- Strategically implement a software product by adhering to established software engineering principles.
+Our work will be categorized into three overarching phases: Conceptual, Foundational, and Feature Development.
-- Operate within your team using an Agile framework to plan and execute tasks.
+- Effectively utilize the Agile framework for planning and task execution within teams.
-- Delivery a final presentation of your software product, along with corresponding deliverables: Product Documentation, Source Code / Builds / Pipelines, Recorded demo and presentation.
+- Conclude the course by delivering a detailed presentation of your software product, supported by necessary deliverables such as Product Documentation, Source Code, Builds, Pipelines, and a recorded demonstration.

 ## Required Text

 **Engineering Software Products: An Introduction to Modern Software Engineering 1st Edition**

-This book focuses on modern software engineering techniques used in the development of software products.
-We will use this Textbook closely throughout the semester.
-For class materials such as PowerPoints, Videos, Supplements, please use [this link](https://iansommerville.com/engineering-software-products/).
+This book provides in-depth coverage of contemporary software engineering techniques pivotal to the development of software products.
+We will closely follow this textbook throughout our course.
+Access class materials like PowerPoints, Videos, and Supplements [here](https://iansommerville.com/engineering-software-products/).

 ISBN: 9780135210642

 ## Tools

 **Communication**:
-  - MS Teams: To communicate with your team, myself, and the class.
+  - **MS Teams**: Our primary mode for team and class interactions.

 **Platform**:
-  - Github to manage source code with your team
+  - **Github**: An essential tool for source code management and collaborative programming.
-  - Trello to organize your work
+  - **Trello**: Facilitates task organization and project management.

 **IDE**:
-  - IntelliJ
+  - **IntelliJ**: A robust integrated development environment for Java.
-  - Visio Studio Code
+  - **Visual Studio Code**: A versatile code editor that supports numerous programming languages.
-  - Other
+  - **Other**: Depending on the project's requirements, other IDEs can be considered.

 **Diagramming**:
-  - [https://app.diagrams.net/](https://app.diagrams.net/): To document architecture diagrams.
+  - [https://app.diagrams.net/](https://app.diagrams.net/): An intuitive platform for crafting and documenting architecture diagrams.

 **Documentation**:
-  - Office 365
+  - **Office 365**: Our primary suite for documentation and collaborative writing.

 ## Course Sprints & Phases